Health Sciences

 Welcome to the Health Sciences Division of the West Virginia Higher Education Policy Commission

-The Division of Health Sciences leads by leveraging expertise, fostering collaboration, and supporting innovation to improve the health of West Virginians, particularly rural and underserved populations.
-Our initiatives are designed to grow and strengthen the healthcare workforce of the future through promoting equitable access to and support of health and behavioral health sciences education, research, practice and policy.
+The WVHEPC Division of Health Sciences leads by leveraging expertise, fostering collaboration, and supporting innovation to improve the health of West Virginians, particularly rural and underserved populations.
+Our initiatives grow and strengthen the healthcare workforce of the future through promoting equitable access to health and behavioral health sciences education and through supporting research, practice, and policy.

 Our Initiatives